 3.2.3.
 Recommended rice planting date strategy per grid cell

-Lastly, our risk-based evaluation approach allows us to compare all of the rice planting strategies against each other and identify which strategy performs clearly better and with less risks involved than any other strategy and where several competing strategies might result in similar economic benefits as well as risks.
+Lastly, the risk-based evaluation approach allows us to compare all of the rice planting strategies against each other and identify which strategy performs clearly better and with less risks involved than any other strategy and where several competing strategies might result in similar economic benefits as well as risks.
 In other words, the above analysis has made binary or pairwise comparisons – while the most important question is: Which strategy should be recommended where?
 To derive this optimal scenario, we calculate the maximum upper bound WTP among the scenarios and the maximum lower WTP.
 If one single scenario clearly pays more and clearly induces less risks than the others, we select that scenario for that particular grid cell.
 As a result, Figure 7 shows the optimal rice planting date strategy.
+As much as a 38% of the area of interest benefits most from following a fixed date planting with long rice variety strategy (S1).
+Much of this is in the western part of the IGP.
+In terms of area, this is followed by about 19% percent of the pixels for which we couldn’t clearly assign the best strategy for risk averse farmers.
+The next preferred strategies include onset, long duration variety with supplemental irrigation (13.54%), onset medium with supplemental irrigation (13.00%), onset with long duration variety (8.72%), and fixed date with medium duration variety (6.54%).
+The least preferable strategies are farmer practice (0.44%) and planting of medium duration rice at the monsoon onset (0.5% of the pixel area).